Farming is more than a job — it’s a calling, a lifestyle, and often an identity passed down through generations.

 “Check the weather, check the markets, pay the land rent, order seed, contract next year’s crop, take the kids to the doctor…”

-As farmers, we take great care of our land and livestock, but we are not always great at taking care of ourselves.
-Remember that to take care of others, you must take care of yourself.
-It’s time to put yourself first.
-A healthy farm is nothing without a healthy YOU.
+As farmers, we pour everything into our land and livestock, but we are not always great at taking care of ourselves.
+It is also difficult to view ourselves as individuals, as opposed to extensions of the farm.
+In order to take care of others and tackle everything that meets farming head on, you must take care of yourself.
+Taking time to check in with yourself and evaluate your mindset isn’t selfish — it’s critical.

 Warning Signs & Symptoms of a Crisis